chef-boneyard/chef-rfc/rfc021-platform-support-policy.md

 Community maintenance of a platform requires that core chef resources, including `package`, `file`, and `service`, MUST have working providers for the platform.
 For example, on Debian the package provider supports both `dpkg` and `apt`.
-Ohai SHOULD also be able to gather relevant information on the platform.
+Ohai MUST also be able to gather relevant information on the platform such as platform information, cpu type/count, and available memory.

 In addition to support in code, there SHOULD be a Lieutenant for the platform, per RFC 30.
 There MAY also be one or more Maintainers for the